The average conversion rate for the eCommerce industry dropped from 2.31% to 2.12% during April 2020 to April 2021 period.

 You can also separate your email subscribers into lists based on their interests, previous purchases, location, or other demographics.

 Look at this example of Grammarly which sends a personalized weekly update adding value to the customer while contributing to their brand recall.

 Another simple but great example came from one of our employees at ConvertCart.
-He regularly orders from Starbucks on an India based delivery app - Swiggy.
-After a few days of ordering, an email that popped up in his inbox.
+He regularly orders from Starbucks on an India-based delivery app - Swiggy.
+After a few days of ordering, an email popped up in his inbox.
 The results?
 He ordered again, this time a lot more than usual.

-Its really cool to see how two minor factors - the subject line & the exclusive coupon - can make a massive impact on conversions.
+It’s really interesting to see how two minor factors - the subject line & the exclusive coupon - can make a massive impact on conversions.
 Additionally, your customers will get closer to the brand as you keep impressing them with more personalized communications.

-C. Keep a tab on your frequency & relevancy
+c) Keep a tab on the frequency and relevancy

 Are you bombarding users with emails?
 How many times a week are you sending out these emails?
 Is what you are sending relevant?

 These are some questions you need to ask yourself if you’ve opted for email marketing and if you see people disengaging.